0xSero/partisia-docs/docs/smart-contracts/smart-contract-tools-overview.md

 ## Command-line tools

-`cargo partisia-contract` is an umbrella for multiple sub-tools.
-The tools assists you in interacting with the blockchain and working with smart contracts.
+[`cargo partisia-contract`](https://crates.io/crates/cargo-partisia-contract) is an umbrella for multiple sub-tools.
+The tools assist you in interacting with the blockchain and working with smart contracts.
 These tools are thoroughly documented when using them within `cargo partisia-contract`, enabling you to explore their capabilities inside `cargo partisia-contract`.
 Below are a short description and use case for each of these sub-tools.